What are the deadlines for registration?

 The workshop is designed to accommodate both residential and commuter students.

 Commuter students should plan to arrive on campus by 8:30am for the beginning of the first morning session.
 They should plan to stay on campus throughout the day.
 Commuter students may choose to leave any time after the end of the afternoon session.
 However, please note that the program is designed with planned evening activities.
 To receive the full benefit of the program, commuter students should plan to stay through the end of the evening activities, typically slated to end by 9:00pm and no later than 9:30pm.

 Commuter students with cars and licenses may drive to campus, though we encourage students to leave their cars at home.
-Students who drive themselves should park in the visitor’s parking lot between Eisenhower and Old Main.
+Students who drive themselves should park in the visitor’s parking lot between the Eisenhower and Old Main buildings.
 Students who drive are prohibited from giving rides to residential students, and may not drive during the course of the day unless parents provide instructions to allow this for special purposes such as doctor appointments.
 Failure to abide by this condition may result in dismissal from the program at the discretion of the director.